Hi. I’m Patrik Nikolić.

 Group for Applications and Services on Exascale Research Infrastructure

-Translational Research at Fidelta
+Translational Research Scientist at Fidelta

-An overview of my duties can be summarized as:
+An overview of my duties included:

-- clinical study site visits including qualification, initiation, monitoring, and close-out visits according to GCP, GDPR, and other relevant national legislation
+- clinical study site visits, including qualification, initiation, monitoring, and close-out visits according to GCP, GDPR, and other relevant national legislation

 - managing communication between Clinical Investigators, clients, local regulatory authorities, and research teams